egberts/egberts.github.io-src/content/articles/comparison-mallocs.md

 Malloc testing

 Test various patterns of memory allocation, aiming for various levels of fragmentation.
-Perform the tests both in single-threaded and multi-threaded environments.
+Perform the tests both in single-threaded and multithreaded environments.

 Checks for correctness:

 * None of the allocated blocks should overlap, and all should be successfully writable for the requested number of bytes.
-* Allocations made by posix\_memalign should be correctly aligned and freeable by free.
+* Allocations made by `posix_memalign` should be correctly aligned and freeable by free.
-* Arguments to calloc which would overflow size\_t when multiplied should result in allocation failure, not under-allocation.
+* Arguments to calloc which would overflow `size_t` when multiplied should result in allocation failure, not under-allocation.
-* Allocating a block so large that subtracting two pointers within that block could overflow ptrdiff\_t should not be possible.
+* Allocating a block so large that subtracting two pointers within that block could overflow `ptrdiff_t` should not be possible.

 Further implementation-specific correctness checks: checking consistency of bookkeeping information before and after each allocated block.

 Possible quality-of-implementation checks: Attempting to obtain pathological fragmentation and allocation failure where it should not happen.

-Corruption check: The attacker could overflow a buffer dynamically allocated by malloc(3) and:
+Corruption check: The attacker could overflow a buffer dynamically allocated by `malloc(3)` and:

 * overwrite the next contiguous boundary tag ([Netscape browsers exploit](http://www.openwall.com/advisories/OW-002-netscape-jpeg.txt) or
 * underflow such a buffer and overwrite the boundary tag stored just before [Secure Locate exploit](ftp://maxx.via.ecp.fr/dislocate/)), or